 So, could gamification of your staff training be the answer?
 Gamification involves the use of gaming elements and techniques to make something more entertaining and, thereby, engaging for your employees.
 Training games construct real life scenarios and challenges in a friendly, safe-to-fail environment.
 Everyone knows that games are a fun and easy way to learn – that’s why so much of our children’s early learning is based around play.
 Gamification can add a bit of sparkle to some of our more lacklustre messages.
 Learning through games becomes enjoyable and, more importantly, memorable.

 Unfortunately, gamification has become a real buzzword recently, leading many people to believe it’s just a flash in the pan.
 However, gamification is far more than just fashionable jargon or a phase that we will outgrow.
-Many organisations already use gamification to some extend, even if that’s not what they call it.
+Many organisations already use gamification to some extent, even if that’s not what they call it.
 They motivate staff with elements of competition, leader boards and performance-based rewards.
 Culture change or behavioural safety training may be more intangible than performance but gamification is a proven, highly successful approach to learning.
 Underestimate its benefits at your peril.

 Benefits of gamification